abhishek-kumar-code/Redfish_Public/docs/ComposabilityWhitePaper.md

 #### Create the Composition Request

+In a constrained composition request, the request includes structures for the processors, memory, storage and network interfaces.
+Each structure includes the enumeration annotation, **@Redfish.RequestedCount**, which specifies the requested amount of a resource.

-In the composition request, the following properties can contain an enumeration annotation, `@Redfish.RequestedCount`.
-For each property, their required sub-properties are listed.
+The following structures can contain an enumeration annotation and may required sub-properties.

+* The processors request
-* The Processors property
+	* The @Redfish.RequestedCount is required
-    * ProcessorType and TotalCores are required
+	* The ProcessorType and TotalCores properties are required
+* The memory request
-* The Memory property
+	* The @Redfish.RequestedCount is required
-    * MemoryType, MemoryDeviceType and CapacityMiB are required
+	* The MemoryType, MemoryDeviceType and CapacityMiB properties are required
+* The storage request
+	* The @Redfish.RequestedCount is required
-* Either the SimpleStorage or Storage property, or neither
+	* Either the SimpleStorage or Storage property may be present, or neither
-    * If present, CapacityBytes is required
+	* If present, CapacityBytes property is required
+* The network interface request
+	* The @Redfish.RequestedCount is required
-* Either the EthernetInterfaces or NetworkInterfaces property, or neither
+	* Either EthernetInterfaces or NetworkInterfaces property may be present, or neither
-    * If present, SpeedMbps or LinkSpeedMbps are required
+	* If present, SpeedMbps or LinkSpeedMbps properties are required

-The `@Redfish.RequestedCount` annotation specifies the amount of a resource being requested.
-For example, the following requests 4 CPUs and 2 FPGAs.
-The other properties in the structure can further characterize the requested resource.
+For example, the following processor request requests 4 CPUs and 2 FPGAs.
+Other properties in the request can further characterize the processor resource.

-Note that the composition request should be kept simple to increase the probability of a successful composition.
+Note that the composition request should be kept simple in order to increase the probability of a successful composition.
 Overly-constrained requests are less likely to be fulfilled.

 Sample Request Payload for Describing Sets of Processors:
 ```json